 Arrangements can be made at Purslowe & Chipper Funeral homes for a Makaria to be held.

 In Buddhism, death is a major religious event as it marks a transition into the next life.
-Buddhism allows individuals to choose between a cremation or burial, and the Purslowe & Chipper Funerals team offers the resources and support for loved ones to come to a decision that feels right for them.
+Buddhism allows individuals to choose between a cremation or burial, and we offer the resources and support so you can come to a decision that feels right.